demisto/content/Packs/Zoom/Integrations/Zoom_IAM/README.md

 An Identity and Access Management integration template.
-This integration was integrated and tested with version xx of Zoom_IAM Dev
+This integration was integrated and tested with version xx of Zoom_IAM

-## Configure Zoom_IAM Dev on Cortex XSOAR
+## Configure Zoom_IAM on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for Zoom_IAM Dev.
+2. Search for Zoom_IAM.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter**                      | **Description**                          | **Required** |